 But then I came across Tiffany Gholar’s new illustrated book, The Doll Project.
 Gholar’s work suggests that perhaps we’ve been too quick to portray Barbie as simply a source of young women’s self-esteem issues and disordered eating.
 We imagine, after all, that she gleefully flaunts her physical perfection in the face of us lesser women.
 In this way, Mattel may be onto something; it isn’t just her appearance, but her seemingly endless confidence and, yes, failure to apologize, that sets us off.

 What if Barbie is just as insecure as the rest of us?
 This is the possibility explored in The Doll Project.
 Using a mini diet book and scale actually sold by Mattel in the 1960s, Gholar re-imagines fashion dolls as victims of the media imperative to be thin.
 What if Barbie is a victim, too?

 Excerpted with permission:

 Forgive me for joining Mattel and Gholar in personifying this doll, but I enjoyed thinking through this reimagining of Barbie.
 It reminded me that even those among us who are privileged to be able to conform to conventions of attractiveness are often suffering.
 Sometimes even the most “perfect” of us look in the mirror and see nothing but imperfection.
-We’re all in this together.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+We’re all in this together.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.